Buller McLeod Lawyers can help you with the various types of Power of Attorney used in Victoria:

 - Enduring Power of Attorney (Financial), which is used to appoint someone to make legal, financial or personal decisions on your behalf.

-- Enduring Power of Attorney (Medical Treatment), which is used to appoint someone to make medical treatment decisions on your behalf if you cannot make them yourself.
+- an Appointment of a Medical Treatment Decision Maker, which is used to appoint someone to make medical treatment decisions on your behalf if you cannot make them yourself.

 Who can make a Power of Attorney?

 Anyone over the age of 18 who has the capacity to understand the nature and consequences of the document, who makes the decisions in the document of their own free will and who can communicate clearly what those decisions are.